MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Evasion Attacks and Defenses: 2021

+- MedRDF: A Robust and Retrain-Less Diagnostic Framework for Medical Pretrained Models Against Adversarial Attack. [[paper]](https://arxiv.org/abs/2111.14564)
+  - Mengting Xu, Tao Zhang, Daoqiang Zhang. *TMI*
+  - Key Word: Adversarial Robustness; Medical Image; Healthcare.
+  - <details><summary>Digest</summary> We propose a Robust and Retrain-Less Diagnostic Framework for Medical pretrained models against adversarial attack (i.e., MedRDF).
+It acts on the inference time of the pertained medical model.
+Specifically, for each test image, MedRDF firstly creates a large number of noisy copies of it, and obtains the output labels of these copies from the pretrained medical diagnostic model.
+Then, based on the labels of these copies, MedRDF outputs the final robust diagnostic result by majority voting.

+- Towards Robust General Medical Image Segmentation. [[paper]](https://arxiv.org/abs/2107.04263) [[code]](https://github.com/BCV-Uniandes/ROG)
+  - Laura Daza, Juan C. Pérez, Pablo Arbeláez. *MICCAI 2021*
+  - Key Word: Adversarial Attack; Medical Image Segmentation; Healthcare.
+  - <details><summary>Digest</summary> We propose a new framework to assess the robustness of general medical image segmentation systems.
+Our contributions are two-fold: (i) we propose a new benchmark to evaluate robustness in the context of the Medical Segmentation Decathlon (MSD) by extending the recent AutoAttack natural image classification framework to the domain of volumetric data segmentation, and (ii) we present a novel lattice architecture for RObust Generic medical image segmentation (ROG).

 - The Dimpled Manifold Model of Adversarial Examples in Machine Learning. [[paper]](https://arxiv.org/abs/2106.10151)
   - Adi Shamir, Odelia Melamed, Oriel BenShmuel.
   - Key Word: Adversarial Robustness.